heatwavemag/heatwavemag.github.io/content/dossiers/tariffs/dossmain_051825.md

 date = 2025-05-20
 +++

-In this first dossier edited by the Heatwave media collective, we present a series of short articles by communists from various countries about the local impacts of the second Trump administration's international policies &mdash; focusing specifically on the tariffs.
+Even before "Liberation Day," our social media feeds were awash with the speculation and drama of the second Trump administration.
+The exigencies of daily life make it difficult if not impossible to stay up-to-date on all the horrors and indignities.

 <!-- more -->
 {{ img(path="@/magazine/issue1/magazine-page-assets/dossier.png",